astuff/pacmod_dbc/doc/user_can_protocol.md

 1. COMMANDED_VALUE in by-wire mode and MANUAL_INPUT in manual mode.
 1. Zero in both modes.

-The global messages affect the PACMod System as a whole (all its systems and/or components).
+The global messages affect the PACMod System as a whole (all systems and/or components).
 It is made up of the global command and the global report.
 The global command affects the PACMod System as a whole.
 The global report reflects the status of the PACMod System as a whole.
 Global messages are identified with "GLOBAL" in its name.

-System messages are made up of command messages and report messages and have a fixed association to a single vehicle system under by-wire control.
+System messages are made up of command messages, report messages, and have a fixed association to a single vehicle system under by-wire control.
 The system command message contains the command specific to its system.
 The system report contains an echo of the command, the operator command to the corresponding system, as well as the vehicle response to the command (if available).
 It also contains status information.
 System auxiliary reports contain additional information related to its system.
 Each data field in a system auxiliary report has a corresponding data field that indicates the availability of the data for vehicle.
 System messages begin with the name of a system.
 Auxiliary messages are identified with "AUX" in its name.

 Component reports have a fixed association to a single component.
 It contains data fields that indicate the type of its component, the systems available on its component, and the status of its component.